w3c/cogai/demos/nlp/commonsense.md

 # Common Sense Reasoning

 Common sense is needed to support natural language interaction and everyday reasoning.
+According to Jim Taylor, it can be defined as sound judgment derived from experience rather than study.
+In other words, it relies on general knowledge rather than specialised knowledge.

 * [Knowledge-based NLP](knowledge-based-nlp.md)